Kotlin/KEEP/proposals/enum-entries.md

-To mitigate this and similar (e.g. top-level property named `entries`) ambiguities, a separate compiler-assistant deprecation cycle is introduced, that will keep ambiguous declaration's priority higher than auto-generated `entries` memeber for the duration of the deprecation cycle.
+To mitigate this and similar (e.g. top-level property named `entries`) ambiguities, a separate compiler-assistant deprecation cycle is introduced, that will keep ambiguous declaration's priority higher than auto-generated `entries` member's priority for the duration of the deprecation cycle.

-Eventually, we expect all such ambigous callsites to be resolved into the proposed `entries` member, while all previously-accessible declarations will still be avialble using their fully-qualified name.
+Eventually, we expect all such ambiguous callsites to be resolved to the proposed `entries` member, while all previously-accessible declarations will still be available using their fully-qualified name.
-The only exception from this rule is already compiled Kotlin enum classes and Java enum classes that has a enum entry with the name `entries`, in order to preserve the backwads compatibility and ability to programmatically refer to `entries` entry.
+The only exception from this rule is already compiled Kotlin enum classes and Java enum classes that have an enum entry with the name `entries`, in order to preserve the backwads compatibility and ability to programmatically refer to `entries` entry.
 In that scenario, in order to refer to `entries` member, a top-level function `enumEntries<EnumType>()` should be used instead.

-To address potential risks of the changed resolve at compile-time, we deliberately prolong the deprecation cycle, as well as artificial prioritization over `entries` member for multiple additional major releases.
+To address potential risks of the changed resolve at compile-time, we deliberately prolong the deprecation cycle, as well as artificial de-prioritization of `entries` member for multiple additional major releases.

 ### Developers familiarity with `values`